 When the width of the Central Pivot Range is narrow, it means that the stock was within a small range in the previous day, week, or month, depending on the CPR you are using.

-consolidation or sideway move in yesterday so can expect a breakout and trending move today.
+consolidation or sideway move in yesterday so that you can expect a breakout and trending move today.
 We can say that whenever there is a NARROW CPR, we can expect a good trending day today or tomorrow.
-So, if you are trading stocks for intraday or swing find narrow CPR for breakout trading.
+So, if you are trading stocks for intraday or swing, find narrow CPR for breakout trading.
 Below are some examples of narrow CPR

 Medium Range CPR (Central Pivot Range) Trading Strategy:

 When the CPR has a medium range (neither too narrow nor too wide), we can consider the CPR as a Medium-Range CPR.
 A medium-range CPR indicates that the security may or may not trend as like narrow CPR.

 Wide Range CPR (Central Pivot Range) Trading Strategy:

 When the range of the CPR is very wide, it means that the stock was trending within a big range in the previous day.
 When any stock trended the previous day, we can expect some cool-off (pullback/consolidation).